+- Illness

-- Illness - Death in the immediate family
+- Death in the immediate family

 - Observation of a religious holiday

+- Mental or Behavioral Health (see below)

 - Family emergency

 - Circumstances that cause reasonable concern to the parent(s)/guardian(s) for the safety or health of the student.

 - College visit (3 per school year)

 - Other situations beyond the control of the student as approved by the principal.